Mshivam2409/rustduino/src/atmega2560p/README.md

 ### Prescaling and Conversion Timing

-By default, the approximation circuitry requires an analog input clock frequency between 50 to 200 khz,which may reach as high as 1000khz in case of resolution less than 10 bits.
+By default, to approximate the analog signal to digital signal, circuitry requires an analog input clock frequency between 50 to 200 khz,which may reach as high as 1000khz in case of resolution less than 10 bits.

 The ADC contains a prescaler which generates an acceptable ADC clock Frequency from any CPU frequency above 100khz, it is set by ADPS bits in ADCSRA.It continously